Are you facing bankruptcy?

 If a no asset procedure is granted, the insolvent individual may incur credit of no more than $1,000.00 and their name will remain on the insolvency register for only 4 years, in comparison to up to 7 years in the event of bankruptcy.

-The final option for an individual facing bankruptcy is a summary instalment order.
-A summary instalment order is an order made by the official assignee that allows a debtor to pay back the money they owe (in full or on such alternative terms as the court agrees to) by way of instalments over a fixed period.
-The fixed period is only up to 3 years or can be extended to 5 years in certain circumstances.
+An alternative option for an individual facing bankruptcy is to apply for a debt repayment order.
+This type of order is overseen by the Official Assignee and provides debtors with extra time to pay back debts (in full or in part) by way of instalments over a fixed period.
+The fixed period usually up to 3 years but may be extended in certain circumstances.

-As with the No asset procedure, the official assignee can only make a summary instalment order if it is satisfied that a debtor’s unsecured debts are not more than $40,000.00 and the debtor is unable to repay the outstanding debts immediately but does have the capacity to pay them over a period of time.
-A failure to comply with the summary instalment order can result in it being terminated and creditors can re-instigate legal action for the remaining outstanding amounts.
-At this time, it may lead to bankruptcy of the debtor.
+As with the No Asset Procedure, the Official Assignee will only make a debt repayment order if it is satisfied that a debtor’s unsecured debts are not more than $50,000.00 and the debtor is unable to repay the outstanding debts immediately but does have the ability to pay them over a period of time.
+A failure to comply with the debt repayment order can result in it being terminated, in which case creditors can commence or continue legal action for any outstanding amounts.

 12 October, 2011 | Smith and Partners